By John Turney

 While it was certainly not begun in 1973, it was a year in which we could find players who had fewer than 100 carries, a good percentage of them being touchdowns, very few starts and a very low yards per carry average.
 We remember seeing most of them play.

 Many of the great backs were never taken out of the game on short yardage and goal line.
 Jim Brown was his own short yardage back, as was Dickerson, Payton, Faulk.
-About the only great back taken out consistently on short yardage and goal line was Barry Sanders.
+About the only great back taken out of games consistently on short yardage and goal line was Barry Sanders.

 Some teams, back in the day and still to this day, used a quarterback as the short yardage back.
 Jack Kemp was never shy about calling his own number.
 Roman Gabriel